 Governance at the City of Peterborough Academy

-Each Academy within the Greenwood Dale Foundation Trust has its own Advisory Council (AAC) that works closely with each Principal.
+Each Academy within the Greenwood Academies Trust has its own Advisory Council (AAC) that works closely with each Principal.

 The City of Peterborough Academy Advisory Council will be expected to meet formally at least termly and AAC members are encouraged to play an active part in the day to day life of the Academy.